vincelee888/docs/docs/editing.md

 ### CodeLens and LineLens

 Ionide displays type signatures of the symbols either as information over the symbol (inserting virtual line) or as inlined information next to symbol.
-The behaviour is customizable with `editor.codeLens`, `FSharp.lineLens.enabled` and `FSharp.lineLens.*` settings.
+The behavior is customizable with `editor.codeLens`, `FSharp.lineLens.enabled` and `FSharp.lineLens.*` settings.

 ### Quick Info panel

-You can check the type of symbol on which cursor currently is in the left part of VSCode Status Bar (bottom bar with different additional informations about current postion and file)
+You can check the type of symbol on which cursor currently is in the left part of VSCode Status Bar (bottom bar with different additional information about current position and file)

 ## Code navigation